lzwjava/lzwjava.github.io/original/2024-12-10-life-tips-en.md

 * Try a lot of products or services.
 Try a lot of options, sizes, brands, and varieties.
 People work hard to manufacture or provide them.
 There are so many free or cheap valuable things.

+* When dealing with car insurance, ensure repairs are done as inexpensively as possible to keep next year's fees from increasing significantly.
+Although the insurance company currently covers the cost, it will ultimately affect your premiums.
+Once, my headlight was slightly damaged, but they replaced it with a new one.
+Next time, avoid doing this.